Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # 99 Bottles of Beer, Amiga style
-Echoes lyrics to "99 Bottles of Beer on the Wall" to CLI.
+Echoes lyrics of "99 Bottles of Beer on the Wall" to CLI.

 # What's an Amiga?
 Used to be the future.